Frequently Asked Questions

 Can I visit the national office?

 If you wish to visit the national office, we request that you first make an appointment.
 Please note we do not have a bookstore.
 Information on ASTA publications can be found here.

 When is the office open?

 Regular business hours for the national office are Monday - Friday, 9:00 a.m. - 5:00 p.m.
 EST/EDT.
 We will post messages to our voice mail system when the office is closed.

-ASTA observes the following holidays, during which the office is closed:
+ASTA observes the following holidays, during which time the office is closed: